vineetjaiss/PrakritiGPT/README.md

 # PrakritiGPT
-A Chatbot for your phenotype...
+A chatbot for your ayurveda help...

 ## Table of Contents